 - The ski tow bar is rated for a maximum of 300 pounds (136kg).
 Do not pull multiple towables; pull only one towable at a time. - Start the engine only when the skier is a safe distance from the boat. - Accelerate the boat slowly forward until the rope is taut. - Before applying the throttle, check for traffic ahead. - Follow the skier's signals to set the optimum speed for the skier. - Designate a passenger, other than the boat's driver, to act as spotter.
-The spotter should watch the skier and inform the driver when the skier is down. - When the skier goes down, look for his or her "OK" signal. - Approach the downed skier on the starboard side only.
+The spotter should watch the skier and inform the driver when the skier is down. - When the skier goes down, look for the skier's "OK" signal. - Approach the downed skier on the starboard side only.
 Stop the motor once you are close. - Always be aware of shallow water and obstructions. - Do not ski after dark. - Do not ski near swimmers or in crowded boat traffic.
 Keep away from fishermen.

 Keep a downed skier in sight at all times.
+All water skiers are required to wear a USCG approved PFD at all times.